treeverse/lakeFS/docs/integrations/spark.md

 {: .no_toc }
 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.

-lakeFS support in Spark has two tiers:

-* Access lakeFS using the S3A gateway.
-* Access lakeFS using the lakeFS-specific Hadoop FileSystem.

-Using the S3A gateway is easier to configure and may be more suitable for legacy or small-scale applications.
-Using the lakeFS FileSystem requires somewhat more complex configuration, but offers greatly increased performance.

 {: .pb-5 }

 ## Table of contents